Last Updated on 13/08/2025

 Link juice plays a crucial role in SEO by influencing a website’s authority and search engine rankings.
 Building high-quality backlinks is essential for obtaining link equity and improving website visibility.

-However, it is important to use ethical practices and avoid manipulating link equity in unnatural ways, as this can result in penalties from search engines.
+However, ethical practices and avoid manipulating link equity in unnatural ways are important, as this can result in search engine penalties.